Pumpkin Pie Cupcakes

 - 1 cup heavy cream

-Mix the pumpkin and sugar in mixer with whisk.
-Add eggs, vanilla and half & half.
+- Mix the pumpkin and sugar in a mixing bowl with a whisk.
+Add eggs, vanilla, and half & half.

 Adapted from Hugs & Cookies XOXO via OMG Chocolate Desserts